 I am a designer and strategist interested in how design can minimize the effects of poverty in modern society.
 I have been an instructor of design at the VCU School of the Arts and the VCU Robertson School of Media and Culture.
 Currently I am teaching design thinking and entrepreneurship in the VCUarts Center for the Creative Economy.
 My interest in design comes from its practical application in the real world.
 I like beautiful things, and I like for them to work well, so design is the best way forward.

 In 2007 I founded Wide Open Air Consulting & Design, a design firm focused on service to customers and clear communication.
-I like coming up with creative solutions to problems, especially if they make life a little more bearable for even one person.
+We focus on creative solutions to problems, especially if they make life a little more bearable for even one person.
 My firm has done print, digital, branding, packaging, interaction, UI/UX and even some illustration and product development.
 We like design, no matter what shape it takes.

 Seasoned designer, art director and professor, experienced in design thinking methodology and graphic design theory and history.